 That’s all I could think as I watched the three-day spectacle that was the 2020 Democratic National Convention.
 And I didn’t just mean that the pandemic that had forced the convention, along with everything else in American life, to more virtual landscapes.
 I meant it was never supposed to be like this––a Democratic party desperately trying […]

-DUBLIN, California –– When 29-year-old Srishti Prabha said she was sexually harassed by her boss at her first job, she said she did not file a complaint with human resources.
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar DUBLIN, California –– When 29-year-old Srishti Prabha said she was sexually harassed by her boss at her first job, she said she did not file a complaint with human resources.
 She did not find a lawyer and contact the Equal Employment Opportunity Commission.
-There were no courtroom dramas or scalding accusations.
-Why?
-Because the only […]
+There […]

 The hype for Nvidia’s new Ampere GPUs are at an all time high.
 Charts shown by Nvidia at their launch event show a greater than 80% increase in performance over the previous generation Turing GPUs.
 This is the biggest generational leap in Nvidia’s history.
 The next closest leap was the jump from Maxwell to Pascal […]